THIS DATE IN HISTORY: April 10

 1993: The Pittsburgh Penguins extend their NHL-record winning streak to 17 games by defeating the New York Rangers 4-2 at the Civic Arena.
 Dave Tippett has a goal and an assist for the Penguins.

 On the same night, the first-year Ottawa Senators end their NHL-record 38-game road losing streak with a 5-3 win against the Islanders at Nassau Coliseum.
 Laurie Boschman gets the second and third goals of his third NHL hat trick in the final minute of the third period for the win.

 1996: The Red Wings defeat the Winnipeg Jets 5-2 at Joe Louis Arena for their 60th victory of the season, tying the NHL record set by Montreal in 1976-77.
 Five players score goals and Chris Osgood makes 12 saves.
 The Red Wings win their final two regular-season games to pass the Canadiens and finish with 62 victories, still the single-season record.

-2003: Jean-Sebastien Giguere of the Anaheim Ducks sets a record for goaltenders making their playoff debut by making 63 saves.
+2003: Jean-Sebastien Giguere of the Anaheim Ducks sets a record for goaltenders in their playoff debut by making 63 saves.
 He holds off the defending Stanley Cup champion Red Wings until Paul Kariya scores at 43:18 of overtime to give the Ducks a 2-1 victory at Joe Louis Arena in Game 1 of the Western Conference Quarterfinals.
-Giguere makes 20 saves in the first overtime, becoming the first goaltender to face that many shots in an extra period since the 1967 expansion.
+Giguere makes 20 saves in the first overtime, becoming the first goalie to face that many shots in an extra period since the 1967 expansion.

 Video: 2003 Round 1, Gm1: Rookie Giguere stops 63 in 3OT